raphael-blanchard/website-dev/iccv23_challenge_VI.md

 ## Contact us

-If you have any issues on the SLAM challenge, please post issues on this [github](git@github.com:shibowing/ICCV2023_SLAM_Challenge.git).
+If you have any questions about the SLAM challenge, please post issues on this [github website](https://github.com/water-horse/ICCV2023_SLAM_Challenge.git).